jacobkap/crimebythenumbers/docs/graphing.md

 ## Color blindness

-Please keep in mind that some people are color blind so graphs (or maps which we will learn about soon) will be hard to read for these people if we choose the incorrect colors.
+Please keep in mind that some people are color blind so graphs (or maps which we will learn about soon) will be hard to read for these people if we choose bad colors.
 A helpful site for choosing colors for graphs is [colorbrewer2.org](http://colorbrewer2.org)

 ![](images/colorbrewer.PNG)